UMass Boston

 Frequently Asked Questions

-Students who were relocated to the Charles River Campus / Mount Ida Campus can remain there again tonight (2/13/2026).
+Students who contacted Capstone On-Campus Management (COCM) with housing needs have been relocated to the Charles River Campus / Mount Ida Campus and area hotels.
 We are also exploring additional housing options, including potential placements closer to campus, and will share updates if those become available.
 If you need university-provided housing, please contact us at housing@umb.edu or 617-287-6011 so accommodations can be arranged.

 When can I return to my room to get personal belongings?